 End users who are interested in checking the integrity of information on systems disk drives should refer to the guidance below.
 If you are comfortable with command-line interface or have similar technical knowledge, you can follow the manual steps provided below to check the integrity of the information on your systems.

 Ensure your data is backed up, then follow the detailed instructions provided.
 The time it takes to complete this process varies depending on system configuration, but may take up to one hour for all steps.

-1.3 Right-click the drive you'd like to check (such as C:) and select Properties.
+- Right-click the drive you would like to check (such as C:) and select Properties.

 Note Checking for drive errors can take a long time, especially when performed on larger drives.
 Once the process is complete, a summary of the results, including any errors found and repairs made, can be found in the Windows Event Viewer under the Application folder within Windows Logs.

 Some end users who follow the suggested steps may find that their hard drive space significantly reduced after running the command.
 This result may be due to a failing hard drive, as one of the crucial functions that drive error checking performs is to identify and block bad sectors on the drive.
 A few bad sectors on an old drive will typically go unnoticed to the user, but if the drive is failing or has serious problems, you could have large numbers of bad sectors that, when mapped and blocked by error checking, appear to “steal” significant portions of your hard drive's capacity.

 This is expected behavior, and it means that those sectors, and any data potentially stored on them, have failed.
 Error checking will attempt to recover data from bad sectors, but some data may be corrupted and will need to be recovered from a back-up.